Continuous Family of Equilibria of the 3D Axisymmetric Relativistic Vlasov-Maxwell System: Introduction

 The contents in the paper are arranged as follows.
 In Section \ref{S:Setup}, we set up the problem in cylindrical coordinates, including the coordinates and the symmetry assumptions.
 The description of the particle trajectories and the family of equilibria we consider in this paper are given, and relevant function spaces are introduced.
 The difficulty caused by the singularity at $r=0$ is avoided by using the spaces $H^{k \dagger}$ and $\mathcal{X}$ (see \eqref{Hkdaggerdef} and \eqref{spaceXdef}).
-We also state the local and global implicit function theorems, which are the key tools in this paper that provide the existence of the steady sates.
-In Section \ref{S:global-cont-I} -- \ref{S:global-cont-sp}, we consider the time-independent RVM with no external magnetic field.
+In Section \ref{S:global-cont-I} -- \ref{S:global-cont-sp}, we consider the time-independent RVM (with no external magnetic field).
 In Section \ref{S:global-cont-I}, we consider a family of parametrized particle density distribution functions and construct an unbounded solution set/loop for the time-independent problem \eqref{system01-0}--\eqref{system03-0} with $\textbf{A}^0 = A^0_\varphi e_\varphi $, which gives a steady solution set for RVM.
 Furthermore, in the single species case, with additional constraints, the global continuum/loop of equilibria we constructed contains a locally analytic curve that is unbounded, yielding a global steady solution set which contains an unbounded analytic steady solution curve for RVM.
 Section \ref{S:prop-sol-general} makes use of the maximum principles for elliptic equations and gives some properties of the equilibria constructed in Section \ref{S:global-cont-I}, Theorem \ref{nonneutralglobalthm-general-1}.
-It is then shown in Section \ref{S:spectral-stability} that by properly choosing ways of parametrization, one can create solution sets along which the linear stability changes.
-After that, in Section \ref{S:global-cont-sp}, we give two examples of parametrized families of particle density distribution functions and apply the theory in Sections \ref{S:global-cont-I}, \ref{S:prop-sol-general}, \ref{S:spectral-stability}.
+It is then shown in Section \ref{S:spectral-stability} that by properly choosing ways of parametrization and apply results in \cite{Z1}, one can create solution sets along which the linear stability changes.
+After that, in Section \ref{S:global-cont-sp}, we give an example of parametrized family of particle density distribution functions, where Assumption \ref{Ass: mu-general-1}, Assumption \ref{prop-sol-assump} and Assumption \ref{Ass:stability-general} are all satisfied, and apply the theory in Sections \ref{S:global-cont-I}, \ref{S:prop-sol-general}, \ref{S:spectral-stability}.
 Lastly, for the readers' convenience, we provide the formulae for derivative operators in the cylindrical coordinates as well as the particle energy $e^\pm (x,v) = \la v \ra \pm \phi^0 (r, z) $ and the particle angular momentum $ p^\pm (x,v) = r ( v_\varphi \pm A^0_\varphi (r, z)) $ (or $ p^\pm (x,v) = r ( v_\varphi \pm A^0_\varphi (r, z) \pm A_{\varphi, ext} (r, z) ) $ when an external magnetic potential $\textbf{A}_{ext} = A_{\varphi, ext} (r, z) e_\varphi$ is present) in Appendix \ref{AppendixA} and \ref{AppendixB}, respectively.
+Important theorems and lemmas that are applied as key tools in this paper are stated in Appendix \ref{AppendixC}.
+This includes the local and global implicit function theorems, which are utilized to provide the existence of the steady states.

 \begin{flushleft} \textbf{Acknowledgement.} The author would like to express her gratitude to her advisor, Professor Walter Strauss, for bringing this research topic to her attention, and also for the invaluable guidance, encouragement and patience, without which this work would be impossible. \end{flushleft}